pinkfloydx33/ef30191/README.md

 # ef30191

 An extension is added in `OnConfiguring`.
 This extension does nothing whatsoever.
+It doesn't actually matter which extension we use here.
+The same issue occurs if you use the No-Op one in this repository, or something like `EF.NamingConventions` (our actual use-case)

 When setting up tests, if we don't re-add this extension in our test harness then we will end up with `ManyServiceProvidersCreatedWarning`.
 This applies to **all**